ths93/burstcoin-guides/docs/wallet/install/docker.md

 ### MariaDB

-The following `docker-compose.yml` file can be used to define the BRS container with MariaDB database container.
+The following `docker-compose.yml` file can be used to run BRS with MariaDB database as containers.

 ```
 version: '3'